Rotifer Equipment Required & Culturing Process

-A food source, such as our Super Concentrated Rotifer Feed.
+A food source, such as our Concentrated Rotifer Feed.

 Fill your container half to two-thirds full with the clean seawater.
 Attach the airline to the air pump.
 Put the end of the airline into culture vessel, and plug in the air pump.
 Make sure you use a drip loop and check valve to keep water from getting into your pump and electrical outlet.

-Add a small amount of Reefphyto Rotifer Feed to lightly colour the culture water.
-Do not add too much, or the water will foul, the best way to describe the colour of the culture water should be is "cucumber flesh green".
-Add your new rotifer culture to the vessel, and you are done!
+Add a small amount of Reefphyto Rotifer Feed to colour the culture water leafy green.
+Add your starter pack of live rotifers to your culture to the vessel, and you are done!

 Over the next coming days, your rotifers will reproduce.
-It may seem at first that they aren't reproducing as fast as you would like, but once they get to a certain population level you will see an "explosion" of rotifers in your culture vessel.
+It may seem at first that they are not reproducing as fast as you would like, but once they get to a certain population level you will see an "explosion" of rotifers in your culture vessel.

-Feed with Reefphyto rotifer feed as necessary to keep the water lightly tinted, and monitor water quality.
+Feed with Reefphyto Rotifer Feed as necessary to keep the water tinted leafy green, and monitor water quality.
 Crashes from overfeeding that leads to high ammonia and nitrite are possible, water changes of 50% should be carried out every 4-5 days to maintain water quality.

-To harvest your rotifers, use our fine mesh Rotifer Sieve and strain the required amount of rotifer culture over the sink or bucket.
+To harvest your rotifers, use our rotifer fine mesh and strain the required amount of rotifer culture over the sink or bucket.
 Replace the water you have strained with fresh seawater (not with the old strained water).